 https://blog.pilsenga.com/2025/01/13/what-are-the-top-10-geothermal-energy-companies-globally/feed/ 0

 Five myths about the Markets in Cryptoassets Regulation (MiCA) https://blog.pilsenga.com/2024/12/19/five-myths-about-the-markets-in-cryptoassets-regulation-mica/?utm_source=rss&utm_medium=rss&utm_campaign=five-myths-about-the-markets-in-cryptoassets-regulation-mica https://blog.pilsenga.com/2024/12/19/five-myths-about-the-markets-in-cryptoassets-regulation-mica/#respond Thu, 19 Dec 2024 21:25:00 +0000 https://blog.pilsenga.com/?p=1142 There are different regulations around the world that aim to regulate financial entities or companies that provide products/services related to crypto assets or cryptocurrencies.
-One of these initiatives is the Markets in Cryptoassets Regulation (MiCA) implemented by the European Union; however, even though it is a relatively new regulation, new ones have created some myths […]
+One of these initiatives is the Markets in Crypto Assets Regulation (MiCA) implemented by the European Union; however, even though it is a relatively new regulation, new myths have been created […]

 The post Five myths about the Markets in Cryptoassets Regulation (MiCA) first appeared on Pilsenga blog.